-The 2018 Ordo Calendar was shipped to all subscribers at the beginning of December.
+The 2019 Ordo Calendar was shipped to all subscribers the week of Thanksgiving.
+The project raised $944 for The Bishop's Appeal.

-The "standard" top for 2018 will be the same as in 2017 and appears below.
-We have been given permission to use an image of the mosaic of Our Lady of Walsingham at Westminster Cathedral.
+The "standard" top for 2019 appears below.
+We have been given permission to use an image of the statue of Our Lady of Walsingham at the Cathedral of Our Lady of Walsingham in Houston.

 Parish personalization is FREE for any